onecommons/unfurl/docs/toscaref/spec-node-types.rst

 Using this mechanism, one can build various type hierarchies which can be reused over different application service templates.

+As a TOSCA extension, Unfurl support multiple inheritance if a ``derived_from`` if a list of type names.

 When a type derives from another type, its ``interfaces`` and ``properties`` keys get merged with the parent type’s ``interfaces`` and ``properties`` keys.
 The merge is on the property/operation level: A